Full-rank Valuations and Toric Initial Ideals: Appendix for

 We review the definition of plabic graphs due to Postnikov \cite{Pos06}.
 This section is closely oriented towards \cite{RW17} and \cite{BFFHL}.

-\begin{definition} A \textit{plabic graph} $\mathcal{G}$ is a planar bicolored graph embedded in a disk.
-It has $n$ boundary vertices numbered $1,\dots, n$ in a counterclockwise order.
+\begin{definition} A \textit{plabic graph} $\mathcal{G}$ is a planar bicolored graph embedded in a disk (up to homotopy).
+It has $n$ boundary vertices numbered $1,\dots, n$ in a clockwise order.
 Boundary vertices lie on the boundary of the disk and are not coloured.
-Additionally there are internal vertices coloured black or white.
+Additionally, there are internal vertices coloured black or white.
 Each boundary vertex is adjacent to a single internal vertex. \end{definition}

 For our purposes we assume that plabic graphs are connected and that every leaf of a plabic graph is a boundary vertex.
 We first recall the four local moves on plabic graphs.

 \begin{itemize} \item[(M1)] If a plabic graph contains a square of four internal vertices with alternating colours, each of which is trivalent, then the colours can be swapped.
 So every black vertex in the square becomes white and every white vertex becomes black (see Figure~\ref{fig: plabic move M12}).